 For hundreds of years Dunfermline has provided countless pilgrims with an inspiring destination.
 Magnificent Dunfermline Abbey is the burial place of many of Scotland’s kings and queens, including King Robert the Bruce and Queen Margaret, who was later made a saint.

-Several other local sites associated with pilgrimage and Saint Margaret may still be visited today, including the Head Well, Saint Margaret’s Stone and St Margaret’s Cave, where the Queen is said to have rested and prayed respectively.
+Several other local sites associated with pilgrimage and Saint Margaret may still be visited today.
+These sites include the Head Well, Saint Margaret’s Stone and St Margaret’s Cave where the Queen is said to have rested and prayed respectively.